apache/zookeeper/README.md

-# valkyrie
+# jenkins-tools

-Collection of small projects for archiving and sync purposes.
+The tools Apache ZooKeeper uses for Jenkins.